 I work with parents and partners to strengthen attachments, to build, and restore those bonds.
 Join my life and parenting support group on Facebook right here – I’ll be happy to chat 🙂

-Or do something even more amazing, and join Island of Peace, my membership group where I teach Mindfulness through NVC, and support members 24/7 on their journey to peace of mind.
+Or do something even more amazing, and join Positive Parenting VIP, my membership group where I teach Mindfulness through NVC, and support members 24/7 on their journey to peace of mind.